-A few common use cases where this can be useful include a shared navigation between pages, or a shared header or footer.
-The django cache tag supports multiple vary parameters as well, which gives you plenty of flexibility when setting up fragment caching.
+A few common use cases where this can be useful include shared navigation between pages, or a shared header or footer.
+The Django cache tag supports multiple various parameters as well, which gives you plenty of flexibility when setting up fragment caching.
 Although it’s good to cache in layers, it doesn’t really make sense to fragment cache entire pages; an upstream cache is more effective for this.

 Once you implement template fragment caching, ORM caching, and even native caching techniques into your application, it’s important to make sure that you use the correct cache backend to support your workload.
 There are several that Django support; we’ve listed a few here with comments around the positives and negatives of each.
 This list is not comprehensive, but it does cover some of the common backends you may see.

 - Memcached: The gold standard for caching.
 An in-memory service that can return keys at a very fast rate.
 Not a good choice if your keys are very large in size

 - Redis: A good alternative to Memcached when you want to cache very large keys (for example, large chunks of rendered JSON for an API)